Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

     USE_LOOKUP_AND_IMPLICIT (optional)

-      If EXPANDED_DATASET is being used, this option allows for the PFLOTRAN implicit solution to be used for extrapolation if the simulation time exceeds the maximum REAL_TIME detected in the relevant portion of the lookup table.
+      If :ref:`EXPANDED_DATASET<waste-form-general-criticality-mechanism-inventory-expanded>` is being used, this option allows for the PFLOTRAN implicit solution to be employed (i.e., radionuclide decay with no external sources) if the simulation time exceeds the maximum REAL_TIME in the relevant portion of the lookup table.

     USE_LOOKUP_AND_EXTRAPOLATION (optional)

-      If EXPANDED_DATASET is being used, this option allows for the interpolation subroutine to be used for extrapolation when the simulation time exceeds the maximum REAL_TIME detected in the relevant portion of the lookup table.
+      If :ref:`EXPANDED_DATASET<waste-form-general-criticality-mechanism-inventory-expanded>` is being used, this option allows for the interpolation subroutine to also be used for extrapolation when the simulation time exceeds the maximum REAL_TIME in the relevant portion of the lookup table.

  ::